rocky-linux/mattermost-plugin-community-toolkit/docs/PODMAN_DEVELOPMENT.md

 3. **First-time setup:**
    - Open http://localhost:8065 in your browser
-   - Create your admin account (or use the credentials from `docker/env.example`)
+   - Create your admin account (or use the credentials from `podman/env.example`)
    - Complete the initial setup wizard

 4. **Configure plugin deployment credentials:**

    You need to set environment variables for plugin deployment.
 You can either:

    **Option A: Use an admin token (recommended)**

    ```bash
    export MM_ADMIN_TOKEN="your-admin-token-here"
    ```

    To get a token:

    - Log into Mattermost
-   - Go to System Console > Integrations > Bot Accounts
+   - Go to Menu > System Console > Integrations > Bot Accounts
+   - Choose to enable bot accounts
+   - Go to Menu > Integrations > Bot Accounts
-   - Create a personal access token for your user
+   - Add a Bot Account for the plugin (gives us a token to use for auth)
+      - Bot Account will need role: `system admin`

    **Option B: Use username/password**

    ```bash
    export MM_ADMIN_USERNAME="admin"
    export MM_ADMIN_PASSWORD="your-password"
    ```

 5. **Deploy the plugin:**

    ```bash
    make dev-deploy
    ```

 6. **Enable the plugin:**

    ```bash
    make dev-enable
    ```

    Or enable it via System Console > Plugins > Community Toolkit > Enable

 7. **Test your plugin:**